You’ll pick up a lot once you’re in Brazil, but there’s things you need beforehand.

 Beaches from the State of Espírito Santo southwards have cold water as the currents come from the Antarctic.
 Therefore, in Rio de Janiero be ready for an icy dip.
 From the State of Bahia northwards the water becomes deliciously warm.

 Brazilians kiss on the cheeks as a greeting.

-Unless you are going for an interview, don’t kiss in an interview.
+Unless you are going for an interview; don’t kiss in an interview.
 The difficulty is that each state has a different tradition.
 In Rio expect 2 kisses, one on each cheek.
-In São Paulo they kiss once and in Minas Gerais you could recieve up to 3 kisses!
+In São Paulo they kiss once and in Minas Gerais you could receive up to 3 kisses!

 You can use these 2 words as a greeting with or without the kisses: beleza (meaning beauty but used to say “alright?”) and tudo bem (everything good?).

 Say goodbye using: tchau, boa noite, até logo or falou.